1. Home

 Upfront cost

 When you purchase a home battery, the upfront cost can be around $10,000.
-With a battery lease, there’s no upfront cost (or just a much smaller program or installation fee).
-Instead, you make flat, affordable monthly payments that cover the cost of the battery, installation, and ongoing monitoring and maintenance.
+With a solar battery lease, there’s no upfront cost (or just a much smaller program or installation fee).
+Instead, you make predictable monthly payments that cover the cost of the battery, installation, and ongoing monitoring and maintenance.

 Access to tax credits